Per IRS Publication 17 Your Federal Income Tax (For Individuals), on page 72:

 Don’t include in your income compensatory damages for personal physical injury or physical sickness (whether received in a lump sum or installments).

-If you find you need to enter a description and an amount for IRS Schedule 1 (Form 1040) Line 8:
+To enter a description and an amount for IRS Schedule 1 (Form 1040) Additional Income and Adjustments to Income, Line 8:

-- Click Other Income in the Federal Quick Q&A Topics menu expand the category and then click Prizes, awards and other miscellaneous income
+- Click Other Income in the Federal Quick Q&A Topics menu to expand, then click Prizes, awards or other miscellaneous income.

-- On the screen titled Miscellaneous - Amounts Received, enter a description and an amount in the blank boxes.
+- On the screen titled Miscellaneous - Amounts Received, enter a Description and an amount, then click Continue.